Construction Punch List: Example, Free Templates & Software

 Stakeholders can be updated with one-click filterable reports or show them the high-level view on a real-time dashboard.
 Data is automatically collected and calculated, then displayed in easy-to-read graphs and charts that show metrics such as time, costs and more.

-ProjectManager is a cloud-based tool that helps you plan, monitor and report on your construction projects.
+ProjectManager is an online tool that helps you plan, monitor and report on your construction projects.
 Our multiple project views let you work how you want.
 Use Gantt charts to see your tasks on a timeline, kanban boards to visualize workflow, dynamic task lists and even a calendar view for important dates.
 Try ProjectManager free today with this 30-day trial.